How to Find the Right Agility Instructor for You and Your Dog

 Don't make the mistake of not dreaming big.
 If you enroll in a "just for fun" class and later decide you do want to compete at a high-level, your dog will have to be retrained.
 This retraining will cause his foundation skills to always remain much weaker than they would have been if you had chosen the right level trainer at the beginning.
 So dream big!

 Once you have chosen which level of training you are seeking, start looking around at instructor/school choices in your area.
 If you are looking to do agility "just for fun," your choices will be much more accessible and numerous than if you are looking to compete at a high level.
-Those wishing to compete to be all they can be should be prepared to travel sometimes even hours one way to find an acceptable instructor, so cast your net of instructors in a wider area than you might first expect.
+Those wishing to compete to be all they can be should be prepared to travel (sometimes multiple hours one way) to find an acceptable instructor.
+So cast your net of instructors in a wider area than you might first expect.